Born Helen Mary Clegg; also known as Mrs Harold Cox

 In 1854, the Working Men’s College was founded in Bloomsbury by F.D.
 Maurice and in 1864 Elizabeth Malleson founded a comparable organisation nearby, the Working Women’s College.
 When a vote was carried for it to go co-ed in 1874, one of the team, Frances Martin, left and established a new College for Working Women in Fitzroy Street, supported by the publisher Alexander Macmillan.

 Helen took advantage of all these opportunities.
-She started with evening classes in book-keeping at the College for Working Women.
+She started with evening classes at the College for Working Women.
 Around the time she was studying there, it offered free evening classes to roughly 200 women.
 The most popular were the classes in the three Rs (reading, writing and arithmetic).
-Helen started her accountancy training with book-keeping lessons, where class sizes varied between 18 and 26 women per term.
+Helen took book-keeping lessons, where class sizes varied between 18 and 26 women per term.

 Then Helen had to get relevant work experience.
 She commented that ‘members of the profession have done much more to help me than one might have expected’ including one un-named man who let her shadow him so she could see how he operated.
 When on one occasion he took her with him to a shop to examine their books, Helen recalled that ‘the youths sitting on their high stools in the counting-house were overcome with laughter on seeing a woman among them.’
 She was undeterred.